polakowo/vectorbt/README.md

     - Compiled versions of common pandas functions, such as rolling, groupby, and resample
 - `vbt.signals` accessor for working with signals data
     - Entry, exit and random signal generation, ranking and distance functions
-    - Generation of stop loss and trailing stop order signals
+    - Generation of stop loss, trailing stop and take profit signals
 - `vbt.portfolio` accessor for modeling portfolio performance
     - From signals, orders, or custom order function
     - A range of performance time series, metrics, and plotting functions